 - Do not write a vague goal: Even though Goal is a broad statement, it does not mean that the project goal should be vague.
-Your goal should be clearly written so that the reader understands your purpose towards proposing a project.
+Your goal should be clearly written so that the reader understands your purpose of proposing a project.

-- Goal should be in line with the problem statement: Goal of the proposal shows the reader your intention towards solving a particular problem and therefore the goal should be in line with the problem statement.
+- The goal should be in line with the problem statement: Goal of the proposal shows the reader your intention towards solving a particular problem and therefore the goal should be in line with the problem statement.
 For instance if your problem statement relates to aspects of poverty and issues related to poor and marginalized families in a particular region then your goal should state that you seek to alleviate poverty in the area through the proposed project.

-- Use simple language to write a goal: Avoid use of jargons and technical words to write a goal.
+- Use simple language to write a goal: Avoid the use of jargons and technical words to write a goal.
 Use language that is easy to understand by people, not something for which people have to use a dictionary.